dspringuel-va/blog-posts/devops-handbook/README.md

 We make sure that well designed tools and processed are widely available and adopted by everyone.
-It means that people don't have to reinvent the wheel everytime when trying to design something, which saves some time.
+It means that people don't have to reinvent the wheel every time when trying to design something, which saves some time.
 It also means that the errors (hopefully) won't get repeated.